 Citizens Bank (RI) is headquartered in Providence and is the largest bank in the state of Rhode Island.
-It is also the 24th largest bank in the nation.
-It was established in 2005 and as of December of 2016, it had grown to 14,669 employees at 858 locations.
-Citizens Bank (RI) has an A health rating.
+It is also the 23rd largest bank in the nation.
+It was established in 2005 and as of June of 2017, it had grown to 14,828 employees at 832 locations.
+Citizens Bank (RI) has an A+ health rating.

 I cannot say enough good things about my experience with Citizens Bank over the years.
 My original mortgage was through them and I currently have two home equity lines of credit through them.
 The rates I receive are very competitive.
 They have several convenient branch locations,most of them being in Hannaford supermarkets which is where I shop.
 They also offer IRAs which I have through them.
 I also have a savings account with a very competitive rate.
 I do most of my banking and bill payment through their website.
 When I do use the local branch, the manager and all personnel treats me like family.
 I highly recommend Citizens Bank to anyone in need of a good financial institution.

 I have banked with RBS' Charter One Bank in IL for about ten years now, and I can say that, for the most part, they are a decent bank.
 Granted, my needs are few; I don't write many checks, deposit even less, do no online banking, and only visit the walk-in branch a couple times a year.
 So, for my needs, COB has served me nicely.
 They don't hound me with junk mail or sales calls, their branch staff always seems very polite, and, until recently, their fees were (not great but) tolerable.
 In fact, if not some new fees lately that seem rather petty (and hopefully will be short-lived), I would have given them 4 stars.

 I am assuming a happy ending to today's mess with Citizens, but I am still in shock this happened.